paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-073-international-religious-freedom.md

   (A) to oppose particularly severe violations of religious freedom that are or have been engaged in or tolerated by the governments of foreign countries; and

-  (B) to promote the right to freedom of religion in those countries through the actions described in subsection (c) of this section.
+  (B) to promote the right to freedom of religion in those countries through the actions described in subsection (c).

-(2) **Requirement of Presidential action** — Whenever the President determines that the government of a foreign country has engaged in or tolerated particularly severe violations of religious freedom, the President shall oppose such violations and promote the right to religious freedom through one or more of the actions described in subsection (c) of this section.
+(2) **Requirement of Presidential action** — Whenever the President determines that the government of a foreign country has engaged in or tolerated particularly severe violations of religious freedom, the President shall oppose such violations and promote the right to religious freedom through one or more of the actions described in subsection (c).

 **(b) Designations of countries of particular concern for religious freedom**